-8.3 An external assessment must be conducted at least every five years by a qualified, independent assessor from outside the organisation.
-The Group Audit Manager will discuss options for the assessment with the Shared Services Board before making recommendations for approval by the respective board/Audit Committees.
+8.3 An external assessment must be conducted at least every five years by a qualified, independent assessor from out the organisation.
+The Group Audit Manager will discuss options for the assessment with the Shared Services Board before making recommendations for approval by the respective Executive Board/Audit Committees.